di-in-scala/di-in-scala.github.io-sources/_includes/factories.md

 }
 ````

-When retrieving an instance of a train station for the combined modules, we now have to provide a name.
+When retrieving an instance of a train station from the combined modules, we now have to provide a name.
 The method parameters, together with other dependencies looked up in the usual way, will be used to create a `TrainStation` instance.